 The curriculum is the kit of gadgets that help achieve aims and goals of education.
 Unfortunately, it is now in our genes to promote rote memorization.
 It coerces the learners to memorize certain information and facts sweeping reality under the rug that education is the holistic development of an individual.
 The current educational curriculum rates students on their power of Ratta instead of research.

 The examination is the tool to evaluate student’s learning.
 It should rely on qualitative and quantitative techniques to comprehensively weigh in the performance of students.
 The standards must make sure the reliability of the procedures in the estimation process.
 Pathetically, the examination system is not only fusty, but it also lacks credentials to judge the performance of learners.

 The examination system determines only the memory of students.
 It does not evaluate them in totality.
 It has also been significantly affected by external and internal forces of illegal practices such as unfair means.
 As a result examination system foster rote learning and cramming which negates the role of the high intellectual power of learners in the education process such as critical thinking, reflection, analytical skills and so on.

 Lack of quality teacher

-Teachers, indeed, anchor education system.
-Their credentials, qualification, experience, training and aptitude act as a catalyst to produce refined future of the nation.
-Student learning, motivation, examination success rate, enrollment rate and the dropout rate depend on the quality of the teacher.
+Teachers, indeed, anchor the education system in Pakistan.
+Their credentials, qualification, experience, training, and aptitude act as a catalyst to produce the refined future of the nation.
+Student learning, motivation, examination success rate, enrollment rate, and the dropout rate depend on the quality of the teacher.